ClientEarth

-ClientEarth is an environmental law charity, with offices in London, Brussels, Warsaw, Berlin, Beijing, Madrid and Los Angeles.
+ClientEarth is an environmental law charity, with offices in London, Brussels, Warsaw, Berlin, Beijing, Madrid and Tokyo.
 It was founded in 2008 by James Thornton and the organisation's CEO is Laura Clarke.
 As lawyers and environmental experts, they use the law to hold governments and other companies to account over climate change, nature loss, and pollution.

 In 2012 BusinessGreen gave ClientEarth its NGO of the Year award.
 In 2013 ClientEarth was awarded the Law Society's LSA Award for Excellence in Environmental Responsibility.

 In 2017, ClientEarth was named the most effective environmental group by green leaders.

+History

+ClientEarth was founded in 2007 in London.
+Since its inception, the charity has won major legal landmark victories, and increasingly becoming a global operation.
+ClientEarth expanded operations to Brussels in 2008 and to Poland shortly thereafter.
+Throughout the 2010s, it added branch offices in China and Spain, an entity in Luxembourg and then another in Berlin.
+More recently, in the 2020s, ClientEarth formed a UK Trading Company, as well as a Japanese and an Australian wholly-owned subsidiary.

+ClienEarth is also known as the ClientEarth Group, composed of ClientEarth UK and all of its branches, subsidiaries, and financially consolidated entities.
+It does not include ClientEarth Americas, which is a legally and financially independent 501(c)(3) organization (non-profit) and public interest law firm.

 Activities and campaigns

 Access to justice

 ClientEarth is attempting to make it a legal right for European citizens and non-governmental organisations (NGOs) to bring environmental cases to court.
 In 2010, ClientEarth were successful in a legal challenge to get British courts to accept the Aarhus Convention; this convention obliges governments to give rights and remove financial barriers to NGOs and individuals to mount legal challenges to cases of environmental damage.
 In 2011, ClientEarth announced the launch of its European Aarhus Centre.
 It provides citizens and non-governmental organisations with the legal expertise necessary to improve access to information and justice in the EU.